-After upgrade to Windows 10 version 1903, you may face at startup windows 10 keeps crashing and freezes continuously.
-Your Windows PC may have automatically rebooted itself and showing BSOD screen with some Error code.
+After upgrade to Windows 10 version 1903, you may face startup windows 10 keeps crashing and freezes continuously.
+Your Windows PC may have automatically rebooted itself and showing a BSOD screen with some Error code.
 The issues mostly encountered by the users were the incompatibility of hardware and drivers.
 Because initially they were designed to run on your original windows before upgrading, and after the upgrade, they transited permanently into the latest Windows 10.
 This is by far the most common cause of Windows 10 keeps crashing random hangs & freezes problem.
 On Windows 10 computers when the system becomes unresponsive.
 (The user cannot do anything on the computer) The only method to get Windows 10 back and work is to continuously press the Power button to completely shut down the system.

 Some possible causes behind System crash freezes

-There is a various reason that can cause the issue such as incompatible outdated device driver, (especially the Display driver ) corrupted system files, HDD error, Third-party application, virus malware infection, Computer or processor is overheating or any external device causing fatal error etc.
+There is a various reason that can cause the issue such as incompatible outdated device driver, (especially the Display driver ) corrupted system files, HDD error, Third-party application, virus malware infection, Computer or processor is overheating or any external device causing the fatal error, etc.